rust-lang/reference/src/type-layout.md

 Likewise, combining two primitive representations together is unspecified.

+### The `align` Representation

+The `align` representation can be used on `struct`s and `union`s to raise the alignment of the type to a given value.

+Alignment is specified as a parameter in the form of `#[repr(align(x))]`.
+The alignment value must be a power of two of type `u32`.
+The `align` representation can raise the alignment of a type to be greater than it's primitive alignment, it cannot lower the alignment of a type.

+The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.

 ### The `packed` Representation

 The `packed` representation can only be used on `struct`s and `union`s.

 It modifies the representation (either the default or `C`) by removing any padding bytes and forcing the alignment of the type to `1`.

+The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.

 > Warning: Dereferencing an unaligned pointer is [undefined behaviour] and it is
 > possible to [safely create unaligned pointers to `packed` fields][27060].